dkosmari/imgupload-server/README.md

 3. Tap **Browse**, select a screen (TV or gamepad), then tap **Upload**.

-4. The image will be uploaded to the webserver, inside the directory `uploads`.
+4. The image will be uploaded to the web server, inside the directory `uploads`.

 ## Usage (without `virtualenv`)